-Many designers embraced this challenge, presenting their collections via fashion films or shoots and finding inventive new ways to pull audiences in.
+Many designers embraced the creative challenge this presented, showcasing their collections via fashion films or shoots and finding inventive new ways to pull audiences in.
 In some ways, it gave the industry an opportunity to see what could be done without a traditional catwalk show.
-However, statistics from the Paris Fashion Week spring/summer 2021 show season suggested that brands who still held some form of catwalk fared best.
+However, statistics from the Paris Fashion Week spring/summer 2021 show season suggested that brands who still held some form of 'traditional' catwalk fared best.

 "While social media interest in Paris Fashion Week significantly decreased this year compared to last, the designers who did have the most success on social media were those who scaled back their presentation the least," Tracy David, chief marketing officer at data and analytics firm Listen First told WWD.
 "With the pandemic with us for the foreseeable future, designers that are able to find safe and creative ways to return spectacle to the runway will generate the most social media interest around upcoming fashion events."

-This suggests that we are not quite there yet in forming a replacement for the traditional catwalk format.
+This suggests that we are not quite there yet in forming a replacement for the time-honoured catwalk format.
 For many, clearly, digital doesn’t quite cut it.